google/howtodiv/data/README.md

 ## Contribute
-To learn how to contribute to this project, read [CONTRIBUTING.md] in the github repo (../docs/contributing.md).
+To learn how to contribute to this project, read [CONTRIBUTING.md](../docs/contributing.md).

 ## License
-The data is released with CC-BY-4.0 License [CC-BY-4.0](../CC-BY-4.0).
+The data is released with CC-BY-4.0 License [CC-BY-4.0](CC-BY-4.0).

 ## Citation